getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 *Use Kubernetes with Docker to manage and orchestrate containers in your stack.*

-Kubernetes, from Google, is a a tool for managing and orchestrating containers within a stack.
+Kubernetes, from Google, is a tool for managing and orchestrating containers within a stack.
 Kubernetes works with Docker but they differ from each other in key ways.

 ### Operating model: the pod

-Kubernetes’ own documentation at <http://kubernetes.io/> fully describes its purpose and its technical capabilities.
-However, we want to take the opportunity to take a step back and give a synopsis of how Kubernetes is intended to be used and where the real need for it in your stack may lie.
+Although Kubernetes’ documentation at <http://kubernetes.io/> fully describes its purpose and its technical capabilities, this article discusses Kubernetes' intended use more objectively and suggests how your stack could benefit from adopting it.

-Kubernetes’ added benefit is that it defines a collection of primitives to aid in establishing and maintaining a cluster of containers.
-In short, Kubernetes is really just an opinionated model of application containers, their dependencies with regards to other resources, and their lifecycles.
+Kubernetes defines a collection of primitives to aid in establishing and maintaining a cluster of containers.
+Kubernetes is really just an opinionated model of application containers, their dependencies with regard to other resources, and their lifecycles.

-In Kubernetes, the *pod* is the central concept.
+In Kubernetes, the pod is the central concept.
-A *pod* is a group of applications in the same physical location and with a shared context.
+A pod is a group of applications in the same physical location and with a shared context.
-The *context* of the pod, created by sharing several Linux namespaces, enables applications within the pod to share a hostname, coordinate through message queues, access the same IP and port space, and see each other's processes.
+The context of the pod, created by sharing several Linux namespaces, enables applications within the pod to share a hostname, coordinate through message queues, access the same IP and port space, and see each other's processes.
 Applications within a pod can also share volumes.

 ### Relating Kubernetes to Docker and Mesos

 Kubernetes is not Docker.
 Kubernetes is an orchestration system for Docker containers.
-In Docker terms, a Kubernetes *pod* "consists of a colocated group of Docker containers with shared volumes [(1)](#resources)."
+In Docker terms, a Kubernetes pod "consists of a colocated group of Docker containers with shared volumes [(1)](#resources)."

-Kubernetes is not Mesos.
+Kubernetes does not function like Mesos, either.
 Mesos is a scheduling system for containers.
-In relating Mesos, Docker, and Kubernetes, Timothy St. Clair explains that
-*pods* “are the atom of scheduling, and are a group of containers that are scheduled onto the same host…[that] facilitate data sharing and communication [by way of] shared mount point’s, [and] network namespace [to create] microservices [(2)](#resources).”
+In relating Mesos, Docker, and Kubernetes, Timothy St. Clair explains that pods “are the atom of scheduling, and are a group of containers that are scheduled onto the same host…[that] facilitate data sharing and communication [by way of] shared mount points, [and] network namespace [to create] microservices [(2)](#resources).”

 ### Kubernetes-specific functionality